ANSI INCITS 378:2009/AM 1:2010[R2015] Summary

-This is a big-endian 32-bit unsigned number identifying the algorithm used to measure fingerprint quality recorded in the FPQUALITY field.
-Top 16 bits identify IBIA-registered organization just like in the VENDOR field.
-This organization subsequently defines quality algorithm identified by the lower 16 bits of this field, which can be optionally registered in IBIA's quality algorithm directory.
+This is a big-endian 16-bit unsigned number identifying the algorithm used to measure fingerprint quality recorded in the FPQUALITY field.
+Quality algorithm ID is namespaced under QVENDOR, i.e. each vendor has its own algorithm IDs.
+Quality algorithm can be optionally registered in IBIA's quality algorithm directory.

-That said, nearly all registered quality algorithms require purchase of an additional specification from ISO.
-There is however one publicly documented quality algorithm: NIST's NFIQ 1.0, which is detailed in NISTIR 7151 document.
-NFIQ 1.0 is registered under code 0x000f377d, which can be used in this field.
+QVENDOR registration is hostile to opensource, but opensource implementations can just reuse one of the already defined quality algorithms.
+Unfortunately, nearly all registered quality algorithms require purchase of an additional specification from ISO.
+There is however one publicly documented quality algorithm: NIST's NFIQ 1.0, defined in NISTIR 7151, which can be used in this field.
+NFIQ 1.0 has QVENDOR code 0x000f (NIST) and QALGO code 0x377d.
 It is however not clear how NFIQ's 5-level scale maps to values in FPQUALITY field that are in range 0-100.

-Implementations wishing to avoid reporting of fingerprint quality can set FPQUALITY to 254 and this field to 0x01030001, which is a valid value that stands for "Vendor Unknown" and "Product Unknown".
+Implementations wishing to avoid reporting of fingerprint quality can set FPQUALITY to 254, QVENDOR to 0x0103 "Vendor Unknown" and QALGO to 0x0001 "Product Unknown".

 Image width (WIDTH)